 - Win 7 Pro

 - 27-inch Dell LED/LCD monitor

-Mostly for my PC layout person, Magdalen Hobbs
+Mostly for our PC layout person, Magdalen Hobbs

 Synology DS411slim NAS #1

 A pretty nice network-attached storage (NAS) box that runs Linux and allows you to install normal Linux packages.
 Synology has their own version of RAID that seems to work better than the normal kind.
 This is configured with four HGST Travelstar 5K1500 1.5 TB 2.5 inch drives, three in a RAID array and one hot spare.
 One out of eight drives failed in less than a week, but the others have been running flawlessly for a year now.
 It's set up to send me email if one of the drives fails a S.M.A.R.T. test, so I knew about the drive failure very quickly.

 This one has the same configuration—why mess with success?

 About 20 Thinkpad T42, T43, T400, T410, T420, & T430 laptops for various jobs

 A beautiful thing, with a coherence length > 150m.
 I bought it for testing the new 10MHz laser noise canceller design.
 I'll push the beam through a Pockels cell and a single mode fibre to make it really single-transverse-mode, then use free-space optics to split it into three adjustable-strength beams with exactly the same modulation and spatial structure.